AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

         |---|---|---|
         |`contactKey`|`salesforceContactKey`| Yes |

     * **[!UICONTROL Select custom attributes]**: select this option to map your source field to a custom attribute that you define in the **[!UICONTROL Attribute name]** field.
-Refer to [[!DNL Salesforce REST API] documentation](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_composite_upsert_example.htm?q=contacts) for a list of supported attributes.
+Refer to [!DNL Salesforce Marketing Cloud] [documentation](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/updateContacts.html) for a list of supported attributes.
 Also note that the destination uses the [Salesforce Search Attribute-Set Definitions REST API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to retrieve attributes defined within Salesforce for your contacts and specific to your account.
     ![Platform UI screenshot showing Target mapping.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/target-mapping-custom.png)

     * For instance, depending on the values you want to update, add the following mapping between your XDM profile schema and your [!DNL Salesforce Marketing Cloud] instance: